 On March 30, 2006, Héroux-Devtek Aerostructure Inc., an indirect wholly-owned subsidiary of the Corporation, was wound up into the Corporation and all the assets, including the three plants owned by it, were transferred to the Corporation.
 The operations formerly conducted by Héroux-Devtek Aerostructure Inc. in Dorval, by Les Industries C.A.T.
 Inc. in Montreal and by Magtron Precision ("Magtron") in Toronto were then operated by the Aerostructure Product Line of the Corporation.
 As discussed later in this document, Les Industries C.A.T.
-Inc. was closed in 2010, its operations were integrated into other landing gear facilities and the Dorval facility was sold to PCC (as hereinafter defined) in August 2012.
+Inc. was closed in 2010, its operations were integrated into other landing gear facilities and the Dorval facility was sold, as part of the divestiture of the Aerostructure and Industrial divisions, to PCC (as hereinafter defined) in August 2012.